gamblevore/jeebox/README.md

 [Learn Jeebox syntax here](http://jeebox.org/stuff/introduction).

-Jeebox is useful for describing:

-* Code : Build a programming language using Jeebox, or anything with code-like syntax (databases).
-* Save-files : For just about anything.
-* Natural-language : English/Spanish/Russian/etc.
-* Other things : Like maths!
-Or freely mix any combination of the above.

-(The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
-But Jeebox doesn't have any AI in it, it's just a good data-format!)

 Jeebox parses a UTF-8 string into a tree of 'nodes'.
 Jeebox is simple because each node only needs the `name` and the `type` (both strings) to describe it.
 Jeebox is extensible (no keywords), meaning you can describe **anything** unambiguously.
 Being simple also makes Jeebox memory-tight.